Traffic Management (Approved Devices) Bill [HL]

 Groups Affected

-- Technology Providers: Companies producing approved devices may see increased market demand.
+- Technology providers: Companies providing devices meeting the Secretary of State's specifications may benefit from increased market demand.

 Powered by nyModel